A perfect way to cool down when it’s hot and humid.

 Enjoy the classic ice-cold slice of watermelon, but later branch out to try various recipes.
 If you keep in mind that watermelon combines well with the complementary flavors of lime, mint, and ginger, you might well invent recipes of your own.
 Furthermore, all parts of a watermelon are edible – flesh, seeds, and rind.
 (Note: the thin green part of the rind is tough and bitter, so better to compost it than to eat it.)

-Want to receive a watermelon recipe once a month?
+Want to receive a free watermelon recipe once a month?
 Click here to subscribe »

 Fast, flavorful, and ready to serve after an hour in the fridge.

 Cue the 1990s dance music and sip this watermelon cocktail made with pisco and crème de cassis.

 This chilled watermelon soup is a clever riff on traditional gazpacho.

 Each piece provides a refreshing combination of flavors.